Purdue vs. Illinois Predictions, College Basketball BetMGM Promo Codes, & Picks - January 5

 Purdue vs. Illinois Predictions, BetMGM Promo Codes, & Picks: Spread, Total - January 5

-Friday's contest between the No. 1 Purdue Boilermakers (13-1, 2-1 Big Ten) and No. 9 Illinois Fighting Illini (11-2, 2-0 Big Ten) going head to head at Mackey Arena has a projected final score of 79-72 (according to our computer prediction) in favor of Purdue, who is listed as the favorite by our model.
-The game will tip off at 8:30 PM ET on January 5.
+Friday's contest between the No. 1 Purdue Boilermakers (13-1, 2-1 Big Ten) and the No. 9 Illinois Fighting Illini (11-2, 2-0 Big Ten) at Mackey Arena has a projected final score of 79-72 based on our computer prediction, with a favored Purdue squad coming out on top.
+Game time is at 8:30 PM ET on January 5.

-According to our computer prediction, Illinois should cover the point spread, which is currently listed at 9.5.
-The two teams are projected to go under the 154.5 total.
+According to our computer prediction, Illinois is projected to cover the point spread (9.5) against Purdue.
+The two sides are expected to come in below the 154.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!